 2. Applying for Spanish Citizenship

-To obtain Spanish nationality, you must reside legally in Spain for ten consecutive years (with some exceptions allowing faster applications, such as for nationals from Latin American countries, Andorra, the Philippines, Equatorial Guinea, or Sephardic Jews, who can apply after two years).
+Documents on a table with a bowl of money pins and a pen.
+To obtain Spanish citizenship, you must reside legally in Spain for ten consecutive years (with some exceptions allowing faster applications, such as for nationals from Latin American countries, Andorra, the Philippines, Equatorial Guinea, or Sephardic Jews, who can apply after two years).
 Key requirements include:

 Intra Company Transfer Visa Spain vs. Other Work Visas